Jarrow and District Electric Tramways

 History

-In the late 1890s, the BETCo was aggressively purchasing horse and steam-operated tramways across the British Isles with the intention of converting them to electric traction, as well as promoting schemes for completely new electric tramways.
-In late 1897, the BETCo entered into a provisional agreement with the Gateshead and District Tramways Company to purchase the latter and extend it, providing it was successful in securing powers to convert the existing steam tramway to electric traction.
+In the late 1890s, the BETCo was aggressively purchasing horse and steam-operated tramways across the British Isles with the intention of converting them to electric traction, as well as promoting schemes for new electric tramways.
+In late 1897, the BETCo entered into a provisional agreement with the Gateshead and District Tramways Company to purchase the latter concern and extend it, providing that the G&DTCo was successful in securing powers to convert the existing steam tramway to electric traction.
 The BETCo had in fact grand plans to build a tramway network south of the Tyne, stretching from Gateshead eastwards through Hebburn and Jarrow to South Shields, then south to Sunderland.

-In 1899, the BETCo acquired both the G&DTCo, and the operator (lessee) of South Shields Corporation's horse tramway, the South Shields Tramway & Carriage Company Limited.
-Although this was followed on the 17th December 1901 by powers to construct tramways in Jarrow, things to the east and west of the town were destined not to go to plan.
-To the west, Hebburn Urban District Council opposed all attempts to promote tramways within its area — ostensibly to build its own system, but having seen off the competition, no doubt at considerable expense, then proceeded to do nothing — whilst to the east, it eventually became clear that South Shields Corporation were determined to build and operate its own municipal tramway.
+Unfortunately for the BETCo, their aspirations to the east and west of Jarrow were destined not to be fulfilled, Hebburn Urban District Council (to the west) opposing all attempts to promote tramways within its area — ostensibly to build its own system, but having seen off the competition, no doubt at considerable expense, then proceeded to do nothing — whilst to the east, it eventually became clear that South Shields Corporation were determined to build and operate its own municipal tramway.
 These developments effectively reduced the BETCo's hopes of building an interconnected tramway network to the east of Gateshead to just a small, isolated system in Jarrow, one which the company was now less than enthusiastic to construct.

 Matters nevertheless proceeded, albeit slowly, the J&DETCo being registered on the 30th September 1903.
 Although work commenced in 1904 on what was perhaps the most challenging aspect of the scheme, a new bridge on a private right of way across the River Don, progress was slow, hardly helped by a deteriorating relationship between the company and the corporation.
-The main bone of contention was the company's decision not to build a line along Albert Rd, which would have formed the connecting line to the west in the BETCo's grand scheme, but which was of course now of no use, and would probably have been uneconomic to operate as a branch line; the corporation however, became fixated on trying to force the company's hand, trying many avenues, including the Board of Trade, all unsuccessfully.
+The main bone of contention was the company's decision not to build a line along Albert Road, which would have formed the connecting line to the west in the BETCo's grand scheme, but which was of course now of no use, and would doubtless have been uneconomic to operate as a branch line; the corporation however, became fixated on trying to force the company's hand, trying many avenues, including the Board of Trade, all unsuccessfully.

-The first section of the J&DETCo's standard-gauge tramway finally opened on the 29th November 1906, the remainder following on the 21st December 1906, the system totalling just 2.54 miles.
-The tramway served a heavily industrialised area along the south bank of the Tyne, running eastwards and southwards from a terminus in Western Rd, before crossing the River Don by the aforementioned bridge, passing through East Jarrow and under four railway bridges serving Tyne Dock, to a terminus at the junction of Slake Terrace and Hudson Street.
+The first section of the J&DETCo's standard-gauge, overhead electric tramway finally opened on the 29th November 1906, the remainder following on the 21st December 1906, the system totalling just 2.54 miles.
+The tramway served a heavily industrialised area along the south bank of the Tyne, running eastwards and southwards from a terminus in Western Road, before crossing the River Don by the aforementioned bridge, passing through East Jarrow and under four railway bridges serving Tyne Dock, to a terminus at the junction of Slake Terrace and Hudson Street.
 The tracks and overhead here were connected to those of South Shields Corporation Tramways.
 Although through-running was eventually agreed, it was an on-off affair, with various fall-outs over money, the travelling public suffering as a consequence.
 In the 1920s, inter-running was restored for around 5 years, cars of the J&DETCo travelling through to the Pier Head, and those of the corporation running through to Jarrow.

 As with many tramways, the Great War brought challenges to the J&DETCo, with severe shortages of men, extremely heavy loadings (due to war work), and an inability to resource maintenance, either from a manpower or materials perspective, coupled with restrictions on purchasing new track and tramcars.
 As a result, the tramway emerged from the conflict in very run-down condition, and was soon plunged into a world of post-war inflation and economic hardship.

 Although the J&DETCo had always made a modest profit, the harsh economic climate and intense bus competition of the 1920s was another matter entirely.
 The writing on the wall was plain to see when in 1926 the NGTCo started a bus service between Gateshead and South Shields, which followed the line of the tramway, the parent company effectively competing directly with its subsidiary.
-With track renewals in the offing and an aged tramcar fleet, the J&DETCo sought powers to abandon the tramway in 1929.
-The last tram ran on the 30th June 1929, being replaced by bus services operated by the J&DETCo and the NGTCo.
+With track renewals in the offing and an aged tramcar fleet, the J&DETCo sought powers to abandon the tramway, which were granted on the 10th May 1929 by the Jarrow and South Shields Light Railways (Abandonment) Act 1929.

 Uniforms

-Jarrow and District Electric Traction Co tramcar crews were issued with the familiar and largely regulation BETCo uniform.
+Jarrow and District Electric Traction Company tramcar crews were issued with the familiar and largely regulation BETCo uniform.
 Although jackets appeared to vary somewhat between BETCo systems, as well as across the decades, the cap badges, collar designations and buttons invariably followed a standard pattern.

 Conductors and motormen were issued with double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom, and of the standard BETCo pattern — see link), and stand-up collars.
 The latter carried an employee number on the bearer's left-hand side — in individual brass numerals — and system initials on the right-hand side, in individual brass letters.
 Although the latter cannot be made out with certainty on surviving photographs, by analogy with other BETCo systems, they were almost certainly either 'J D E T' or 'J D T'.
 The tensioned-crown peaked caps carried the standard brass BETCo ‘Magnet & Wheel’ cap badge (see below), with an employee number worn below.